-- Annually, unless formally activated, audit the incident response plan.
-The audit may be performed by (i) an internal independent function within the organization, or (ii) an external entity that is qualified to conduct such audits. - The Seller/Servicer must not transmit to Freddie Mac's systems, through an Application Programming Interface (API) or otherwise, any materials that contain bugs, viruses, worms or other functions, routines, devices or instructions that may create any unauthorized access or damage the protection, integrity and confidentiality of data in transit.
-Evaluate lessons learned from all Security Incidents - Implement or identify an existing classification scale for Security Incidents to quantify the severity of the Security Incident - Have documented action plans for remediation of Security Incidents having high severity ratings b.
-Access control (10/19/23) Access control (12/12/24)
+- Be tested at a pre-defined periodic frequency, or more frequently, if prudent, given the circumstances - o Be reviewed and updated at least annually - Periodically test the effectiveness of the incident response capabilities: - Annually, unless formally activated, audit the incident response plan.
+The audit may be performed by (i) an internal independent function within the organization, or (ii) an external entity that is qualified to conduct such audits. - o Evaluate lessons learned from all Security Incidents - Implement or identify an existing classification scale for Security Incidents to quantify the severity of the Security Incident - Have documented action plans for remediation of Security Incidents having high severity ratings b.
+Access control (12/12/24)